ootbingo/oot-bingo-generator/README.md

 ## Documentation

-Click these links for in-depth explanations:
+Click on these links for in-depth explanations:

 ### :gear: [The generator](/doc/GENERATOR.md)

-How bingo boards get generated, with examples.
-Also points at the code a few times, but can be read without having any programming knowledge. *Strongly recommended* read if you're new to the bingo generator!
+Explains how bingo boards are generated, with examples.
+The text points to the code a few times, but can be read without having any programming knowledge.
+It's a *strongly recommended* read if you're new to the bingo generator!

 ### :balance_scale: [Balancing (bingo sheet)](/doc/BALANCING.md)

-Everything about the numbers you see on the [Bingo sheet](https://docs.google.com/spreadsheets/d/1-mD-OTM0Re7PyNf224MAsRuqQ0umI0E_Qq6nr1vA1aE/edit#gid=166040247) .
-Explains the different synergy types there are and what the columns on the sheet mean.
+Everything you need to know about the [Bingo sheet](https://docs.google.com/spreadsheets/d/1-mD-OTM0Re7PyNf224MAsRuqQ0umI0E_Qq6nr1vA1aE/edit#gid=166040247) .
+Goes in detail over the different synergy types, the columns on the sheet, and the goal list format.
 Recommended if you're interested in balancing!

 ## Install